 Are you planning to visit Curaçao?
-In this article, we will cover everything that you need to know before you plan your trip to the beautiful island country in the Dutch Caribbean.
+This article will cover everything you need to know before planning your trip to the beautiful island country in the Dutch Caribbean.
 The visa requirements for Curaçao will depend on your home country.
-Individuals from some nationalities don’t require a visa to travel to Curaçao, but might need one to travel to the other Caribbean parts of the Kingdom of the Netherlands.
+Individuals from some nationalities don’t require a visa to travel to Curaçao but might need one to travel to the other Caribbean parts of the Kingdom of the Netherlands.

-However, even for people from certain nationalities that need a visa to enter Curaçao, there are exceptions: for instance, an individual having a multiple entry visa for a Schengen country or a residence permit of US or Canada doesn’t require any visa to enter the island country.
+However, even for people from certain nationalities who need a visa to enter Curaçao, there are exceptions: for instance, an individual having a multiple-entry visa for a Schengen country or a residence permit from the US or Canada doesn’t require a visa to enter the island country.

-In short: whatever your nationality, before you book your ticket to Curaçao, carefully check the Curaçao Visa Requirements.
+In short, whatever your nationality is, before you book your ticket to Curaçao, carefully check the Curaçao Visa Requirements.

 Documents needed